-Netflix’s One Piece Season 2 to be Filmed in South Africa, Spain, and Mexico
+Netflix’s One Piece Season 2 Starts Filming in South Africa, Spain, and Mexico in June

-The adventure series was developed by Matt Owens and Steven Maeda.
-Owens is also known for writing multiple episodes of shows such as ‘Luke Cage,’ and ‘Agents of S.H.I.E.L.D.’
+Owens is known for writing multiple episodes of shows such as ‘Luke Cage,’ and ‘Agents of S.H.I.E.L.D.’
 Maeda is renowned for writing several episodes of ‘The X-Files,’ ‘CSI: Miami,’ and ‘Lost.’
-The two also serve as executive producers, along with Eiichirô Oda, the creator of the manga series.
-The executive producers also include Marty Adelstein, Becky Clements, Tetsu Fujimura, Marc Jobst, Tim Southam, and Chris Symes.
+The two also serve as executive producers, along with Oda, Marty Adelstein, Becky Clements, Tetsu Fujimura, Marc Jobst, Tim Southam, and Chris Symes.

 The show stars Iñaki Godoy as Monkey D. Luffy, Mackenyu as Roronoa Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp, Taz Skylar as Sanji, Vincent Regan as Monkey D. Garp, and Jeff Ward as Buggy the Clown.
 The cast also includes Morgan Davies as Koby, Aidan Scott as Helmeppo, Peter Gadiot as Shanks, Ilia Isorelýs Paulino as Alvida, Langley Kirkwood as Axe Hand Morgan, Tamer Burjaq as Higuma, and Kathleen Stephens as Makino.
 The main cast members of the first season are expected to return to the sophomore round.